 There is absolutely no benefit to having annoying little message boxes showing up and pestering you when you just want to use the website you’re visiting.

 Pop-ups can show up at any time, not just on XXX rated websites, so arm yourself with how to deal with pop-ups and prevent yourself from falling victim to online scams.

-Do you encounter pop-up messages often?
+Do you encounter pop-ups in Safari often?
 How do you deal with them?
 Share below!